volodymyrhudyma/blog/content/blog/data-structures-hash-table-in-javascript.md

 > **Associative Array** is an Abstract Data Type that uses strings as indexes.
 >
+> In JavaScript, there is no Associative Arrays, we use Objects to create them.
+>
 > An **Abstract Data Type (ADT)** is a special kind of a data type, whose logical behaviour is defined by a set of values and set of operations.
 The definition only mentions what operations can be performed, but not how these operations are implemented.
 >
 > The opposite to ADT is a **Concrete Data Type (CDT)**, which gives the full view on what operations can be performed and how they are implemented.